UVA-PCL/sd3-hadoop/README.md

 To access replicated copies, an agent on one of the clusters, first tries to access the file locally, then tries to access it on its master copy.
 On each cluster, a thread monitors the Hadoop audit log and replicates files in accordance with the SD3-determined threshold.

+# Setup

 To use the tools in this repository

 *  build the Java portions with `mvn package`
 *  edit `scripts/config.sh` to correspond to your site and where you intend to run experiements.
 You should have passwordless SSH access to each machine on which you want to run a cluster.
+The scripts assume that all nodes have access to the scripts via the same full path.
 *  edit the Hadoop configuration template sin `config-base` to at least include a correct `JAVA_HOME` in `hadoop-env.sh`

+# Note on replication implementation

+The replication implementation assumes it can identify the source of an access to a file based on the IP address and that this IP address is the same as the IP address of the namenode of the cluster from which that access comes.
+It uses HDFS's access log to monitor accesses without running a modified version of HDFS.
+To implement a different policy change the utility functions in sd3.SD3Config.

+# Scripts

 Included in this repository: